TheNathannator/PlasticBand-Unity/README.md

 Device layouts from this package are used just like the built-in ones.
 You can use them in input actions, poll them manually through the provided static `current` and `all` properties on each layout, receive low-level `InputEventPtr`s through `InputState.onChange`, etc.

 > [!WARNING]
 > Usage of `InputSystem.onEvent` for low-level state handling is *not* recommended, as many layouts in this package have their own manual state handling requirements (see `IInputStateCallbackReceiver`) which will be bypassed if you use it.
 Use `InputState.onChange` or `IInputStateChangeMonitor`s instead.
+I've done my best to keep compatibility where I can, but certain spots are just inherently incompatible, and there's not much I can do.
 >
-> I've done my best to keep compatibility where I can, but certain spots are just inherently incompatible, and there's not much I can do.
+> In addition, some special handling will be needed for `InputSystem.onDeviceChange` with regards to the variant device system that this package uses for certain devices.
+Any devices being `InputDeviceChange.Added` where `device.enabled` is false must be ignored, as these are the container devices used to enable variance.
+An example of this is provided [here](Assets/Scripts/DeviceConnectionHandlerExample.cs).

 ### Notes